embj-org/ej/guides/src/04-DispatcherSDK.md

 ```

 `clap` will automatically parse the arguments for you to make sure that everything works correctly.
-You can now try your new application with the same arguments as the `ej-cli`
+We can now try our new application with the same arguments as the `ej-cli`

 ## Step 8: Try it out